Global homotopy theory via partially lax limits: infty -categories of equivariant prespectra

 which admits a left adjoint $\Li_{G,V}$ given by the formula $\Li_{G,V}(A)=\Li(V,-)\times_G A$.
 When $A=*$, we simply write $\Li_{G,V}$.
 For all $H$-representations $V$ and $K$-representations $W$, there is an isomorphism of $\I$-$G$-spaces

 One can check this using the formula in Remark~\ref{rem-day-convolution} or by mimicking the proof of~\cite{Schwede18}*{Example 1.3.3}. \end{construction}

-The next result is a analogue of~\cite{Schwede18}*{Proposition 1.2.10}, adapted to our context.
+The next result is an analogue of~\cite{Schwede18}*{Proposition 1.2.10}, adapted to our context.

-\begin{theorem} The category $\DgTop{\I}{}$ admits a topological, cofibrantly generated model structures in which the weak equivalences are the faithful level equivalences $W_{f-lvl}$ and the fibrations are the faithful level fibrations.
+\begin{theorem} The category $\DgTop{\I}{}$ admits a topological, cofibrantly generated model structure in which the weak equivalences are the faithful level equivalences $W_{f-lvl}$ and the fibrations are the faithful level fibrations.
 The set of generating cofibrations $I$ and acyclic cofibrations $J$ are given by

 where $G$ runs over all compact Lie groups, $V$ over all faithful $G$-representations and $n\geq 0$.
-This is a symmetric monoidal model categories with cofibrant unit object.
+This is a symmetric monoidal model category with cofibrant unit object.
 We call this the \emph{faithful level model structure}. \end{theorem}

-\begin{proof} We apply again the machinery of~\cite{Schwede18}*{Proposition C.23} to $\CV=\CT$ with the cartesian monoidal structure and $\CD=\I$ so that $\CD^*=\DgTop{\I}{}$.
-We let $\CC(m)$ be the projective model structure on the category of $O(m)$-spaces.
-We note that the consistency condition of~\cite{Schwede18}*{Definition C.22} trivially holds since $\I$ consists only of isomorphisms.
-Therefore~\cite{Schwede18}*{Proposition C.23} constructs a model structure, and it suffices to note that the level equivalences and level fibrations of~\cite{Schwede18}*{Proposition C.23} are precisely the faithful level equivalences and faithful level fibrations by Lemma~\ref{lem-faithful-level}.
-The right lifting property against the sets $I$ and $J$ detect the level fibrations and level acyclic fibrations respectively, by the adjunction isomorphism
+\begin{proof} We can identify $\DgTop{\I}{}$ with the category $\prod_{m\geq 0}O(m)\Top$ and endow the latter category with the product of the standard model structures on $O(m)$-spaces.
+The induced model structure on $\DgTop{\I}{}$ has weak equivalences and fibrations as in the theorem by Lemma~\ref{lem-faithful-level}.
+We note that the right lifting property against the sets $I$ and $J$ detect the level fibrations and level acyclic fibrations respectively, by the adjunction isomorphism